 How do I apply?

 An application for a personal licence must be made to the licensing authority where the person usually lives, which may not be the licensing authority for the area where they work.
 Please also see our guidance.

 Section 120 of the Licensing Act 2003 requires every applicant to hold an accredited licensing qualification and produce an original basic criminal record check dated no more than one month before the day on which the application is made.
 The only valid qualification after 1 May 2011 is the Level 2 Award for Personal Licence Holders (APLH), although the Level 2 National Certificate for Personal Licence Holders (NCPLH) obtained before that date will continue to be valid.

 No other qualification is acceptable; in particular, licensing qualifications obtained before the implementation of the Licensing Act 2003 are not valid; accredited personal licence qualification providers are listed on the GOV.UK web site.
 We are aware of a number of local courses provided under the auspices of the British Institute of Innkeeping - other providers are available.

 Unfortunately, the Disclosure and Barring Service in England and Wales does not provide basic disclosures of criminal records.
 This service is, however, provided online by Disclosure Scotland - you do not have to live in Scotland to use this service.
 A fee is payable.

 If you have a very recent (no more than one month old) standard or enhanced criminal record disclosure from the DBS, this will be acceptable in support of your application.
-Although the legislation mentions a third method for obtaining a suitable certificate, the Police advise that subject access requests under the Data Protection Act 1998 cannot be used for this purpose.
+Although the legislation mentions a third method for obtaining a suitable certificate, the Police advise that subject access requests under the General Data Protection Regulations 2018 cannot be used for this purpose.